luna404/herams-i18n/docs/index.rst

 1. Open the Project's property page (Follow steps 1 - 3 in the `Modify a Project`_ section.
 2. In the bottom half of the page you will see a list of all available dashboard pages.
 Click the |pencil-thin| icon to open the page you would like to modify.
 3. In the lower half of the page you will see a list of all elements displayed on the dashboard page.
-Use the |delete-black| to permanently delete the element.
+Use the |delete| to permanently delete the element.

   .. warning:: Be careful when deleting dashboard elements.
 Deleted elements cannot be restored.